LTCFS Instructions Module 1: Overview of the Long Term Care Functional Screen (LTCFS)

 Note: When a screener believes the screen results accurately reflect the individual’s needs, the screener does not need to request a follow-up review, even if the results have changed from the previous screen.

 Refer all questions to your designated screen liaison.
 The screen liaison will refer unresolved questions to DHS.
 This process assures that interpretations are consistent and communicated to all agencies utilizing the LTCFS.
 Revisions will be made to the LTCFS, as deemed necessary by DHS.

 1.11 Screening Limitations and Strategies to Mitigate Limitations

 The following limitations have been identified in national studies to be characteristic of screening tools similar to the LTCFS:

 - Health care and institutional providers tend to overrate the person's dependency on others.

 - Guardians, spouses, and family members often tend to overrate the person’s dependency on others.

-- The person often underrates his/her need for help from others and tends to overrate his/her abilities.
+- People often underrate their need for help from others and tend to overrate their abilities.